Kometa-Team/Kometa/docs/defaults/playlist.md

 ## Default values

+???+ tip

-These are lists provided for reference to show what values will be in use if you do no customization.
+    These are lists provided for reference to show what values will be in use if you do no customization.  **These do not show how to change a name or a list.**

     If you want to customize these values, use the methods described above.
-These do not show how to change a name or a list.

 ### Default `trakt_list`